Each Fellow will select an SBE program or question to study. Examples include:

 - Gathering evidence for the validity of an SBE assessment.

-CCH Simulation Lab faculty will provide weekly mentorship and supervision of scholarship activities by our Clinical Research Coordinator – Errick Christian.
+CCH Simulation Center faculty will provide weekly mentorship and supervision of scholarship activities by our Clinical Research Coordinator – Errick Christian.
 It is expected that the fellow complete the exercises and readings in the online seminar series “Fundamentals of Scholarship and Study Design”.
 This will enable the fellow and enhance the likelihood of completing a scholarly project within the one year of the fellowship.
-Fellows are encouraged to disseminate their work via posters and presentations at national meetings, as well as submissions to MedEdPortal or pubmed indexed journals.
+Fellows are encouraged to disseminate their work via posters and presentations at national meetings, as well as submissions to MedEdPortal or PubMed indexed journals.

 An administrative project is encouraged within the year of the fellowship.
 Due to the relatively new use of simulation-based medical education, simulation centers, labs and programs are emerging regularly.
 The fellow should be made prepared for future opportunities involving the creation of a new simulation center or improving upon a center (examples of administrative projects include website improvement/design, staff training/hiring, organization of materials or scheduling, etc.)